Scale Drawings

 Creating or interpreting drawings and models where every length is multiplied by the same constant (the scale factor), preserving shape while changing size.

-Why is Scale Drawings important?
+What is the Scale Drawings formula?

 How Scale Drawings Connects to Other Ideas